AnimosWorkshop/Sor-Vault/Sign of Remembrance/Mechanics/Basics/Dice Rolls.md

 ### Damage Rolls

 Damage rolls, as the name implies, determine how much damage is dealt to the defending creature or hit object.
 For weapon attacks, the formula to calculate damage is as follows:
-_Damage Roll = weapon's damage die + ability modifier_
+_Damage Roll = weapon's damage die + attribute modifier_

 - Weapon damage dice - can be found in the [weapons](Weaponsmith.md) page.
 Note that different upgrades, magic items and class features might modify the weapon's damage dice.
-- Ability modifier - as with the attack roll.
+- Attribute modifier - as with the attack roll.

-For spells and other special cases, the damage dice are noted in the relevant feature's description, though it is important to remember that the spellcasting ability modifier (for example, Intelligence for Arcana) is added to the damage roll of spell attacks, just as Strength would be added to weapon damage rolls.
+For spells and other special cases, the damage dice are noted in the relevant feature's description, though it is important to remember that the spellcasting attribute modifier (for example, Intelligence for Arcana) is added to the damage roll of spell attacks, just as Strength would be added to weapon damage rolls.
 Any item bonuses to a creature's spellcasting modifier are also added to spell damage rolls.
 Damage is dealt according to the rules listed in the [Damage and Death](Damage%20and%20Death.md) page.

 ### Saving Throws

 Saving throws are used as defensive rolls against different effects, from dodging traps to resisting mental spell effects, and everything in between.
 Calculating a saving throw is as follows:
-_Saving Throw = d20 + ability modifier + proficiency bonus_
+_Saving Throw = d20 + attribute modifier + proficiency bonus_

-- Ability modifier - according to the type of saving throw required, you add one of the following attribute bonuses:
+- Attribute modifier - according to the type of saving throw required, you add one of the following attribute bonuses:
     - Resilience - highest among Strength or Constitution
     - Initiative - highest among Dexterity or Wisdom
     - Wits - highest among Intelligence or Charisma
     - Willpower - Willpower
-    - Flat saving throws - no ability modifier
+    - Flat saving throws - no attribute modifier
 - Proficiency bonus - all creatures add their proficiency bonus to saving throws.
 However, if they are proficient in a particular save (such as from downtime training or class features), they add twice their proficiency bonus instead.
 For example, the [leshy](Leshy.md) race gets a racial feature which grants them proficiency with Resilience saving throws.

 ### Ability Checks

 Ability checks are used both in combat and out of combat to determine the success of actions not covered by any of the previous rolls.
 They usually involve the use of skill and tool proficiencies, such as climbing a tree using an Athletics (Strength) check, discerning a creature's motive using an Insight (Wisdom) check, etc. Calculating ability checks is done using the following formula:
-_Ability Checks = d20 + ability modifier + proficiency bonus_
+_Ability Checks = d20 + attribute modifier + proficiency bonus_

-- Ability modifier - ability checks correspond to a certain ability modifier, according to the roll.
+- Attribute modifier - ability checks correspond to a certain attribute modifier, according to the roll.
-- Proficiency bonus - if the check is not a normal ability check (for example, a Dexterity check), a skill or tool is noted in the requirement for the check, with the corresponding ability modifier in parentheses.
-For example, an Insight (Wisdom) check would use the Insight skill with the Wisdom ability.
+- Proficiency bonus - if the check is not a normal ability check (for example, a Dexterity check), a skill or tool is noted in the requirement for the check, with the corresponding attribute modifier in parentheses.
+For example, an Insight (Wisdom) check would use the Insight skill with the Wisdom attribute.
 In this case, the creature's proficiency bonus is added according to their [proficiency level](Proficiency and Downtime) in that specific skill.

 The DC for an ability check is either noted in whatever required the check (for example, an opposing saving throw), or determined by the game master.
 In the case of a tie in opposing checks, the "attacker" wins - for example, Deception is usually thought of as more offensive than Insight, and Perception more offensive than Stealth.